Generic Emergency Procedures / Information Resources

 Locations

-COMMUNITY SERVICES UPSTAIRS – On top of recycle shelving, left of main door.
+COMMUNITY SERVICES (upstairs) – In the staff room, on top of the recycle shelving, left of the main door.

-COMMUNITY SERVICES DOWNSTAIRS – In reception, marked cabinet across from kitchenette sink.
+COMMUNITY SERVICES (downstairs) – In reception, marked cabinet across from the kitchenette sink.

-THE CLUB – Under reception desk next to the back entrance.
+THE CLUB – Under reception desk next to the entrance.

 ALISA’S WISH – In the medical examination room #151.